pierre-rouleau/pel/README.rst

 Emacs gets its power from the large set of built-in and external packages available for it.
-A large number of external packages are available from package repositories like `GNU Elpa`_, MELPA_.
-There are also Emacs Lisp files available on Github and Gitlab.
+A large number of external packages are available from package repositories like `GNU Elpa`_, MELPA_ or from `quelpa`_ to install packages from source file.
+PEL can also install Emacs Lisp packages from its files available on Github and Gitlab.
 PEL provides access to a growing number of these packages as described in the next section.